 The Town is required by Article 12D of G.S.
 Chapter 143 to provide these retirement benefits and has chosen to fund the benefit payments on a pay as you go basis through appropriations made in the General Fund operating budget.
 The Town's obligation to contribute to this plan is established and may be amended by the North Carolina General Assembly.
 There were no contributions made by employees.
-Since no formal plan exists at this time, no actuarial information is available for the plan.
+No formal plan or actuarial valution exists as liability is considered immaterial.